Designated at Local level : Shelbyville Historic District

 Potentially eligible as a contributing resource

 This is a 2-story, 2-bay domestic building in the Craftsman style built in the period 1920-1929.
+The building is square in plan.
 The structural system is frame.
 The foundation is stone.
 Exterior walls are original wood siding.
 The building has a medium hip roof clad in replacement asphalt shingles with box cornice and false beam ends.
 There is one side left, brick chimney.
 Windows are original wood, 1/1 double-hung sashes.
 There is a single-story, full-span open porch characterized by a hip roof clad in asphalt shingles with battered wood posts.
 There is a single-entry doorway that appears to be a replacement, flanked by single-pane sidelights.